drhsqlite/fossil-mirror/www/env-opts.md

-  * _2_ &mdash; Trims leading and trailing carriage-returns and line-feeds where they do not materially impact pre-existing formatting (i.e. at the start of the comment string -AND- right before line indentation).
+  * _2_ &mdash; Trims leading and trailing carriage-returns and line-feeds where they do not materially impact pre-existing formatting (i.e. at the start of the comment string _and_ right before line indentation).

-  * _4_ &mdash; Trims leading and trailing spaces where they do not materially impact the pre-existing formatting (i.e. at the start of the comment string -AND- right before line indentation).
+  * _4_ &mdash; Trims leading and trailing spaces where they do not materially impact the pre-existing formatting (i.e. at the start of the comment string _and_ right before line indentation).

   * _8_ &mdash; Attempts to break lines on word boundaries while honoring the logical line length.